 Ketamine is an interesting substance and has recently been used to help treat depression.
 There are ketamine clinics throughout the United States that provide treatment for depression and other mental health issues.
 If you are interested in learning more about ketamine-assisted therapy, check out a few of our episodes covering the topic.

 While many people do not think of cannabis as a psychedelic, some are exploring the therapeutic potential of cannabis in a legal and therapeutic setting.
 There are not many clinics operating with this protocol, so it may be hard to find, but as cannabis becomes legalized in more states for medicinal use and recreational use, this may become more accessible.
-Here are two resources that we know of so far for cannabis-assisted psychotherapy.
+Here are three resources that we know of so far for cannabis-assisted psychotherapy.

 Innate Path: Ketamine and Cannabis-Assisted Psychotherapy